How to apply for a residence permit for contract or specialisation education

 Visit the embassy or consulate-general

-Should you need a visa to travel to Sweden, you should visit the embassy after being granted a residence permit.
+Should you need a visa to travel to Sweden and were not photographed and had your fingerprints taken in connection with showing your passport, you should visit the embassy or consulate-general after being granted a residence permit.
+This also applies to your family, if they apply together with you.
 During the visit, you will need to leave fingerprints and have your picture taken.
 You do this in order to be granted a residence permit so that you may enter Sweden.
 You must do this even if you already have a residence permit card from earlier, as the information is not saved.
 Not all embassies are able to take appointments to photograph you and get your fingerprints.
 Contact the embassy or consulate-general before your visit for more information.

 If you do not need an entry visa, you can travel to Sweden without a residence permit card, but you must be able to prove your decision to enter Sweden.
 Therefore, you do not need to visit an embassy to receive a residence permit card.
 Instead, you leave the documentation for a residence permit with the Swedish Migration Agency upon arriving in Sweden.
 However, the permit must be issued before you travel to Sweden.